 Our MissionWhetstone’s mission is to “sharpen the character of young men by modeling the life of Christ, mentoring them through authentic relationships, imparting the love of creation and teaching the joy of work, thus equipping them to be servant-leaders in their families and communities.”

 Who do you serve?

 Whetstone serves families with boys between the ages of 11-15 who are struggling with anger, apathy, depression, relationship, trauma, truancy and/or self-esteem, among a variety of other things.
 Many of the boys we serve have also been diagnosed with attention deficit, hyperactivity, oppositional defiance, and reactive attachment.
 BTW: Many of our staff have struggled with these also.
 It’s okay.
 We can help.

 What is the length of a boy’s stay?

 At a minimum, it takes 6 months to complete our program, so we recommend planning for 6-12 months.
-In this time, boys will work through a level system and earn the equivalent of at least one year of academic credit in our boarding school.
+In this time, boys will work through a level system and earn the equivalent of at least one semester of academic credit in our boarding school.
 Parents must also make arrangement for 2 separate week long family visitations.
 We feel that these times are necessary to facilitate a successful return home upon graduation, and for our staff to conduct training and campus improvements.
-Dates for 2017 visits are as follows:

 What is your boy-to-staff ratio?